petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/devops/configuring-documents-and-media-previews.md

 Liferay currently supports integration with these services:

-* [OpenOffice](http://www.openoffice.org) or [LibreOffice](http://www.libreoffice.org): These programs can be used in server mode to generate thumbnails and previews for supported file types (`.pdf`, `.docx`, `.odt`, `.ppt`, `.odp`, etc.).
+*  [LibreOffice](http://www.libreoffice.org) or [OpenOffice](http://www.openoffice.org): These programs can be used in server mode to generate thumbnails and previews for supported file types (`.pdf`, `.docx`, `.odt`, `.ppt`, `.odp`, etc.).
 You can also use them to convert documents and view them in your browser.
 See [Enabling OpenOffice/LibreOffice Integration](./enabling-openoffice-libreoffice-integration.md) to learn more.

 * [ImageMagick](http://www.imagemagick.org) (also requires [Ghostscript](http://www.ghostscript.com)): These programs provide fast, high-quality previews and conversions for image files.
 See [Enabling ImageMagick and Ghostscript](../../../system-administration/using-the-server-administration-panel/configuring-external-services.md#enabling-imagemagick-and-ghostscript) for more information.

 * [FFmpeg](http://ffmpeg.org/): This program provides support for audio and video files.
-In addition to generating file previews, you can and play multimedia in your browser's native HTML 5 player.
+In addition to generating file previews, you can play multimedia in your browser's native HTML 5 player.
 See [Enabling FFmpeg for Audio and Video Previews](./enabling-ffmpeg-for-audio-and-video-previews.md) for more information.

    ```{note}
    Liferay 7.3.x and earlier versions use [Xuggler](http://www.xuggle.com/xuggler) for generating audio and video previews.
 See [Enabling Xuggler](../../../system-administration/using-the-server-administration-panel/configuring-external-services.md#enabling-xuggler) for more information.
    ```

-With these services installed and configured, Documents and Media can provide in application previews of most file types.
+With these services installed and configured, Documents and Media can provide in-application previews of most file types.

 ## Configuring Supported Media Types for ImageMagick